nikhil-405/electoral-bonds-website-using-flask/README.md

 # Setting up the website locally
 * Install all the required packages and download the entire repository locally.

 * Then, import the CSVs into MySQL databases.
-Go to the "assignment.py" file and replace the random MySQL credentials by your MySQL credentials into MySQL.connector (Ensure that the database and the tables are under the correct name)
+Go to the "assignment.py" file and replace the random MySQL credentials by your MySQL credentials into MySQL.connector (Ensure that the database and the tables are under the correct name).
+Alternatively, you can import it using the MySQL dump, but I am not sure if the MySQL database has been exported correctly.
+If it's not working, please contact me.

 * Run the assignment.py file, you will receive the link to a locally hosted website.
 Open the link in any web browser, and you will be up and running.